 You’ve seen the numbers.
 They aren’t pretty.

 A recent Bankrate.com survey of 1,000 adults suggests that 66 million American adults have zero dollars saved for an emergency.
 That dovetails nicely with a report that came out earlier this year from the Federal Reserve, which looked at the economic well-being of American households.
 And things are not going so well.
-About one-third of 5,695 respondents to a 2015 survey revealed they would have trouble dealing with a $400 emergency.
+About one-third of 5,695 respondents revealed they would have trouble dealing with a $400 emergency.

 Sound familiar?
 Start building your savings with some of these methods.

 Start small.
 That’s advice from Mackey McNeill, founder and president of Mackey Advisors, a wealth management firm in Bellevue, Kentucky.